-The deferred share unit (DSU) plan is designed to further align the interests of the executive officers with those of the shareholders by providing a mechanism for the executive officers to receive incentive compensation in the form of equity that they must hold until they leave the company.
+The Deferred Share Unit (DSU) plan is designed to further align the interests of the executive officers with those of the shareholders by providing a mechanism for the executive officers to receive incentive compensation in the form of equity that they must hold until they leave the company.
 Executive officers and other key employees of the Corporation and those of certain subsidiaries may elect to participate in the DSU plan.

-Executive officers can choose to have up to 100% of their annual short-term incentive award paid in DSUs instead of cash.
+In 2018, executive officers could elect to have up to 100% of their annual short-term incentive award paid in DSUs instead of cash.
 The award is converted into DSUs based on the market value of a BCE common share on the day before the award becomes effective.
-Executives may also elect to receive performance share units (PSUs) and restricted share units (RSUs) in the form of DSUs.
+Executives also had the option to elect to receive their grant of RSUs in the form of DSUs.